-Articles are very useful in our everyday life.
+Articles are beneficial in our everyday life.
 We need to use articles when we define a noun specifically and unspecifically.
-For example: ‘I have bought a shirt which is available in the new market’.
-Note: In the sentence, we find the article ‘a’ define ‘shirt’ and the article ‘the’ define ‘new market’.
+For example: ‘I have bought a shirt available in the new market.’
+Note: In the sentence, we find the article ‘a’ defines ‘shirt’ and ‘the’ define ‘new market.’
 Let’s see the definition and types of articles.

 Types of Articles

 Articles are words that modify nouns.
-In short a, an and the are called article in English.
+In short, ‘a’, ‘an’, and ‘the’ are called articles in English.
 There are two types of articles.
 They are:

 - Indefinite articles